|Biographical detail : ||An extra-ordinary philanthropic worker.

-Edhi has buried hundred and thousand unclaimed corpses in Pakistan.
-Edhi began work as a street hawker, set up a small clinic in 1951 in Karachi and since then he has spread a network across the length and breadth of Pakistan and extended his noble services internationally.
+Edhi buried hundred and thousand unclaimed corpses in Pakistan.
+Edhi began work as a street hawker, set up a small clinic in 1951 in Karachi and since then he networked across the length and breadth of Pakistan and extended his noble services internationally.

 Edhi Foundation, one of the world’s biggest voluntary ambulance services, is funded entirely by donations and rejects aid from the government and from international organisations.
 The group operates 1,800 ambulances and 300 medical centres, and has branched out into drug rehabilitation centres, orphanages and homes for the mentally ill.
 It employs over 3,500 staff and tens of thousands of volunteers across Pakistan.
 The foundation has also staged relief efforts outside Pakistan, such as Lebanon and Gaza.